HexaCluster/pg_dbms_metadata/README.md

 ## [Installation](#installation)

-To be able to run this extension, your PostgreSQL version must support extensions (>= 9.1)
+To be able to run this extension, your PostgreSQL version must support extensions (>= 9.1).

+1. Copy the source code from repository.
+2. set pg_config binary location in PATH environment variable
-To install the extension execute
+3. Execute following command to install this extension

 ```
     make
     sudo make install